Camille Thomas

 a bit about me:

-I am also involved in the creation of a new scientific journal, called Sedimentologika.
-A journal that would allow free access, free reading, free submission for all, under the model of "Diamond Open Access".
-Sedimentologika is a community-based initiative, and is now open for submissions : visit the website and get involved in this open science initiative on www.sedimentologika.org and check out the Sedimentologika social networks for more news !
+I am also th co-founder of the scientific journal, called Sedimentologika.
+A journal that allows free access, free reading, free submission for all, under the model of "Diamond Open Access".
+Sedimentologika is a community-based initiative, and is open since 2023 and has published already 3 issues : visit the website and get involved in this open science initiative on www.sedimentologika.org and check out the Sedimentologika social networks for more news !